 - Pipe Bursting and Cured-in-Place Pipe (CIPP) Lining the District has developed a preference for pipe bursting or CIPP lining to replace or rehabilitate sewer mains, wherever feasible.
 These processes eliminate most of the trenching required, thus reducing landfill waste, reducing the use of rock, cement and asphalt to backfill, and reducing diesel emissions from associated equipment. - Pipe Patching with In-House Crew- the District has implemented a Pipe Patch process as part of its Re-Habilitation program.
 Pipe Patching has many benefits including; not having to excavate soil and remove asphalt.
 The process for reconstructing both can be very expensive and time consuming.
-District Crew's perform 2 to 3 Pipe Patches per day when assigned to perform such work. - Hybrid Vehicle In 2012 the District performed research on alternative fuel vehicles and determined a hybrid vehicle would be the most efficient type and economical to serve the District's needs.
-The District has purchased its first hybrid vehicle, and will consider replacing non-emergency vehicles with hybrid units. - Tablets Increase Efficiency in the Field District staff members are now able to conduct data entry in the field with a tablet computer, eliminating the extra time it takes to travel to the office for that purpose.
+District Crew's perform 2 to 3 Pipe Patches per day when assigned to perform such work. - Hybrid/Electric Vehicle In 2012 the District performed research on alternative fuel vehicles and determined a hybrid vehicle would be the most efficient type and economical to serve the District's needs.
+The District has purchased its first hybrid vehicle, and will consider replacing non-emergency vehicles with hybrid units.
+In 2022 the District purchased its first electric vehicle with plans to purchase 2 more and eventually move to all electric whenever feasible. - Tablets Increase Efficiency in the Field District staff members are now able to conduct data entry in the field with a tablet computer, eliminating the extra time it takes to travel to the office for that purpose.
 With advances in new technology our crews can truly go paperless with inexpensive handheld tablets and spend more time in the field.
 They also have the added efficiency of having maps, safety procedures and infrastructure information literally at their fingertips. - Purchase Construction Material in Bulk In 2014 District staff began to purchase large amounts of 3⁄4" rock and aggregate base material for its construction operations.
 This not only saves the District money but it also saves in fuel since staff does not need to travel to purchase small amounts of material every day an open trench repair is performed. - Recycled Water Project The District has completed construction of a Satellite Recycled Water Treatment Facility at Sharon Heights that will deliver up to 400,000 gallons of recycled water per day.
 The district has also completed a feasibility study on a Bayfront recycled water facility.